-Local officials say the Richmond and Petersburg area never has held an at-large seat on the state board, only a representative for the regional construction district, and has gotten short shrift in road funding as a result.
+Local officials say the Richmond and Petersburg area has never held an at-large seat on the state board, only a representative for the regional construction district, and has gotten short shrift in road funding as a result.

 "We have 7 percent of the vote and 15 percent of the population," said Hanover County Planning Commissioner C. Harold Padgett, "so our suspicion is we may not be getting our fair share of money."

-The legislative wish list also includes more federal money for developing high-speed passenger rail through Virginia, help for localities in meeting federal water-quality standards, restoration of homeland security funding in the region, and approval of a proposal to allow localities to use federal historic tax credits to renovate historic school buildings for use as public schools.
+- approval of a proposal to allow localities to use federal historic tax credits to renovate historic school buildings for use as public schools.

 That wish list will depend in large part on federal funding that appears likely to diminish rather than expand, as Congress wrestles with thorny issues of paying for continuing tax cuts while reducing the budget deficit, said Rep. Robert C. "Bobby" Scott, D-3rd, the keynote speaker at the legislative breakfast.

 "This is simple, zero-sum game arithmetic," Scott said.
 "We've to make some choices."